 Over the past decade plus, I have had the opportunity to travel outside the U.S. and witness life in villages that have very limited access to food.
 Most of their food comes from their backyard gardens, or their local outdoor markets.
 They have food for the current day only and don’t have freezers or fully stocked pantries.
 Through these experiences, I have gained a great appreciation for the access to food that we Americans have each and every day.
 Can you imagine living life without the local grocery store or food shelf?
 What would be on our tables for dinner?
 Anything?

 First, establish what your goals are for growing your own food.
 One of my goals each year is to grow enough tomatoes for canning tomato sauce, tomato juice and salsa to get us through an entire year.
-Sad to say, I am already out of salsa, and it is only the beginning of March.
+Sad to say, I am already out of salsa, and it is only the beginning of the new year.
 Another goal of mine is to grow enough onions to get us through the winter months (I am doing okay with my onions – I still have a big bag in storage).
 If your family enjoys beets, plan on freezing enough beets to include them once a week in your menu plan,

 or freeze enough green beans to enjoy weekly.